Frequently Asked Questions for Students

 How do I apply for Accommodations?

-Submit your request for disability accommodations and provide supporting official documentation online or apply in person at the Counseling, Testing & Health Services office located in the Mabee Student Success Center, third floor.
+Submit your request for disability accommodations and provide supporting official documentation online or apply in person at the Student Disability and Testing Services office located in the Mabee Student Success Center, third floor.

 As a student with a disability leaving high school and entering postsecondary education, will there be differences in my rights and how they are addressed?

 Yes.
 Section 504 and Title II protect elementary, secondary and postsecondary students from discrimination.
 Several of the requirements that apply through high school are different from the requirements that apply beyond high school.
 For instance, Section 504 requires a school district to provide free appropriate public education (FAPE) to each child with a disability in the district's jurisdiction.
 Whatever the disability, a school district must identify an individual's education needs and provide any regular or special education and related aids and services necessary to meet those needs as well as its meeting the needs of students without disabilities.
 Unlike your high school, your postsecondary school is not required to provide FAPE.
 Rather, your postsecondary school is required to provide appropriate academic adjustments as necessary to ensure that it does not discriminate due to a disability.

 Do I have to inform UMHB that I have a disability?